1. LIABILITY OF THE CARRIER

 UNIFORM CONDITIONS OF CARRIAGE APPLY AND THE SIGNATURE OF THE CONSIGNEE OR AUTHORIZED AGENT FOR RECEIPT OF GOODS WILL PRECLUDE FUTURE CLAIM FOR LOSS OR DAMAGE

-ADDITIONAL TERMS AND CONDITIONS LISTED IN GREAT CANADIAN VAN LINES TARIFF APPLY
+ADDITIONAL TERMS AND CONDITIONS LISTED IN OUR CORRESPONDENCE APPLY